Can use AI and Still Get a Patent?

 1. Summary

-As the courts are not bound by the USPTO position on inventorship, there is some risk in using the USPTO guidance.
-The USPTO guidance should allow patents to be obtained from the USPTO but a judge or jury could take a different position than what the USPTO took.
+As the courts are not bound by the USPTO guidance on inventorship, there is some risk in using the USPTO guidance.
+The USPTO guidance should allow patents to be obtained from the USPTO but a judge or jury could take a different position on using AI in the inventive process.

 2. Inventorship in General